ThematoSoup/THA-Hooks-Interface/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-THA Hooks Interface follows Theme Hook Alliance to allow child theme authors to easily customize and alter theme functionality from within dashboard.
+THA Hooks Interface allows you to customize and alter theme functionality from within dashboard by hooking into Theme Hook Alliance hooks.
+If your active theme does not declare support for [Theme Hook Alliance](https://github.com/zamoose/themehookalliance) hooks, you can still use with wp_head and wp_footer hooks which are standard WordPress hooks.
+Also, if it doesn't, please bug your theme developer about it :)

 == Description ==

-THA Hooks Interface is a WordPress plugin developed by ThematoSoup.
-It creates a settings page which allows you to add code (PHP and HTML) by using hooks defined by the Theme Hook Alliance.
+THA Hooks Interface is a WordPress plugin developed by [ThematoSoup](http://thematosoup.com).
+It creates a settings page which allows you to add code (PHP and HTML) by using hooks defined by the [Theme Hook Alliance](https://github.com/zamoose/themehookalliance).

 Core WordPress offers a suite of action hooks and template tags, but does not cover many of the common use cases.
-The Theme Hook Alliance is a community-driven effort to agree on a set of third-party action hooks that THA themes pledge to implement in order to give desired consistency.
+The Theme Hook Alliance is a community-driven effort to agree on a set of third-party action hooks that THA-compatible themes pledge to implement in order to give desired consistency.

 THA Hooks Interface checks whether a theme uses these standardized hooks and if it does, it creates an interface where you can add code to almost any part of the theme.